ajinthomas619/mernauth/README.md

-the given above is a authentication system  usiong jwt token
+the given above is a authentication system  using jwt token